-USSFCU also offers three long-term Personal Bump Rate Share Certificates, which permit a “one–time option to bump it up to an even better rate during the term of your certificate.”
-Like the Smart Share Certificates, the Bump Rates have tiered APYs, based on deposit levels of $60k+, $20k+, and $1k+, but these APYs are 10-20 bps lower than those of the Smart Share Certificates.
+USSFCU continues to offers three long-term Personal Bump Rate Share Certificates, which permit a “one–time option to bump it up to an even better rate during the term of your certificate.”
+Like the Share Certificates, the Bump Rates have tiered APYs, based on deposit levels of $60k+, $20k+, and $1k+, but these APYs are 10-21 bps lower than those of the Share Certificates.

-The question you always need to ask yourself is, is the lower rate worth the bump option?
-While there is no definitive answer to that question, DA guest contributor, Charles Rechlin, has written an article that may help you decide for yourself.
+Here’s the question you need to ask yourself – is the lower rate worth the bump option?
+While there is no definitive answer to that question, DA guest contribution, Charles Rechlin, has written an article that may help you decide for yourself.
 Here’s a teaser quote from Personal CD Investing: Step-Up and Step-Rate CDs:

 Because I view a bump-up right as being of dubious value, my practice is to pass on